limine-bootloader/limine/USAGE.md

 be installed there and coexist with a BIOS installation of Limine (see below) so that the disk will be bootable on both BIOS and UEFI systems.

-The boot device must contain the `limine.cfg` files in either the root, `limine`, `boot`, or `boot/limine` directory of one of the partitions, formatted with a supported file system (the ESP partition is recommended).
+The boot device must contain the `limine.conf` files in either the root, `limine`, `boot`, or `boot/limine` directory of one of the partitions, formatted with a supported file system (the ESP partition is recommended).